 Is the bigger, the better?
 Should I buy a hard drive with the largest space on the market?

 No, this is not at all true.
 Your decision to buy a particular size hard disk drive should be based on your device's disk space.
-Buying a hard drive larger than ten or more will not improve the efficiency and performance of the system but will be just a waste of money and drive space.
+Buying a hard drive larger than ten or more will not improve the efficiency and performance of the system.
+Still, it will be just a waste of money and drive space.

 What is the right fit for all hard disk sizes for all systems in this decade?